julielinx/julielinx.github.io/_posts/2020-03-16-02_define_process.md

   - Others, like decision trees, could care less
 - What about categorical variables?
   - Most algorithms prefer numeric values
-  - The fact that you have seven different kinds of mushroom mean nothing to them, but if you just change them into numbers the algorithm makes assumptions like button mushrooms come before shiitake just like 3 comes before 8
+  - The fact that you have seven different kinds of mushroom mean nothing to an algorithm, but if you just change the categories into numbers the algorithm makes assumptions like button mushrooms come before shiitake just like 3 comes before 8
 - How do you figure out which of your nearly 600 features are actually useful?
   - Plugging them all in could cause issues with [collinearity](http://www.stat.tamu.edu/~hart/652/collinear.pdf)
   - Or your computer could chug away forever trying to make use of all 600